rose-collectionservices/collection-services-manual/05-DESCRIPTION/readme.md

 **DACS Chapter 2.5:**

 Indicates the extent and the physical nature of the materials being described.
-This is handled in two parts, a number (quantity in linear feet) and a container summary specifying the material type.
+This is handled in two parts, a number (quantity in linear feet) and a container summary specifying the material types.

 **Required:** Required at the collection level only.